coreybigboi/coreybigboi/README.md

 ### Hi there 👋
+I'm currently in my third and final year of study at the University of Tasmania Bachelor of ICT Majoring in Software Development 🎓

+🌱 I’m currently learning ...
+Spring Boot

+⚡ Fun fact: I've worked as a BlackJack dealer for over 6 years
 <!--
 **coreybigboi/coreybigboi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.